In a corner, Patterson fights to keep BT transformation on track

 It announced an inflation-busting price rise this month, limiting its options for further increases this year and potentially angering customers if it does not retain the rights to show teams like Barcelona and Bayern Munich in action.

-Since then content inflation has continued at a heady pace, with analysts penciling in a 30 percent rise in the price to win the rights for the European blue-riband event.
+Since then content inflation has continued at a heady pace, with analysts pencilling in a 30 percent rise in the price to win the rights for the European blue-riband event.

 "Sky winning the Champions League rights in the UK would seriously dent BT's Pay TV aspirations and underwrite Sky's TV strategy," he said in a note.